[Introduction] Metasploit Framework [For Penetration Testing]

 msf6 > search httpd Matching Modules ================ # Name Disclosure Date Rank Check Description - ---- --------------- ---- ----- ----------- 0 exploit/linux/http/alcatel_omnipcx_mastercgi_exec 2007-09-09 manual No Alcatel-Lucent OmniPCX Enterprise masterCGI Arbitrary Command Execution 1 exploit/multi/http/apache_normalize_path_rce 2021-05-10 excellent Yes Apache 2.4.49/2.4.50 Traversal RCE 2 auxiliary/scanner/http/apache_normalize_path 2021-05-10 normal No Apache 2.4.49/2.4.50 Traversal RCE scanner 3 auxiliary/scanner/http/mod_negotiation_brute normal No Apache HTTPD mod_negotiation Filename Bruter 4 auxiliary/scanner/http/mod_negotiation_scanner normal No Apache HTTPD mod_negotiation Scanner 5 exploit/windows/http/apache_chunked 2002-06-19 good Yes Apache Win32 Chunked Encoding 6 exploit/linux/http/dlink_dspw110_cookie_noauth_exec 2015-06-12 normal Yes D-Link Cookie Command Execution ・ ・ ・

-I'll use "exploit/multi/http/apache_normalize_path_rce" at the top as an example.
+I'll use "exploit/multi/http/apache_normalize_path_rce" which is near the top as an example.

-This vulnerability allows remote command execution if files outside the document root are not protected by "require all denied" and CGI is explicitly enabled.
+This vulnerability allows remote command execution when files outside the document root are not protected by "require all denied" and CGI is explicitly enabled.

 Select the vulnerability in question with the use command